rudrac19/CatClicker/README.md

 # 1.4 (2024)

-This amazing update will be released in October 2024.
+This amazing update was released in October 27 2024.
 You can see the change log for the update, here:

-CHANGE LOG*
+CHANGE LOG - See the release log (github.com/rudrac19/CatClicker/releases) for more info

 - Added shop
 - Added skins